Publications

-Handling Food Through Floods
+Handling Food through Floods (FN1549, Reviewed Feb.
+2019)

-Julie Garden-Robinson, Ph.D., R.D., L.R.D., Food and Nutrition Specialist
+Julie Garden-Robinson, Food and Nutrition Specialist

-Web only
+Availability: Web only

 Preparedness is a key to food safety during a flood.
 If you expect a flood, keep an adequate supply of food, water and emergency equipment on hand.
-This includes enough canned food and bottled water to last four to five days, a hand can opener, battery-powered radio, extra batteries and emergency cooking equipment like a camp stove with fuel to operate it.
+This includes enough canned food to last four to five days, a hand can opener, battery-powered radio, extra batteries and emergency cooking equipment like a camp stove with fuel to operate it.

-Don’t forget flashlights, candles, matches, a kerosene lamp, fire extinguisher and a first-aid kit.
+Don’t forget flashlights, candles, matches, a kerosene lamp, fire extinguisher and a first aid kit.

-For an imminent flood, fill the bathtub and large containers with water.
+Fill the bathtub and large containers with water.
 Each person will need a gallon of water per day.
 Turn your refrigerator and freezer to the coldest setting.
 The colder food is before a possible power failure, the better it will last.

 If you might or do lose power, a 50-pound block of dry ice should keep the food in a full 18-cubic-foot freezer safe for two days.

-Dry ice registers -216 F, so wear gloves or use tongs when handling it.
+Dry ice registers minus 216 F, so wear gloves or use tongs when handling it.
 Wrap it in brown paper for longer storage and separate it from direct food contact with a piece of cardboard.
 Fill a partly empty freezer with crumpled newspaper to cut down on air currents that cause the dry ice to dissipate.

 Raise refrigerators or freezers by putting cement blocks under their corners.
 If you keep canned goods and other foods in a basement or low cabinets, move them higher.

-Floodwater may carry silt, raw sewage, oil or chemical waste.
-If foods have been in contact with floodwaters, use this chart to determine their safety.
+Flood water may carry silt, raw sewage, oil or chemical waste.
+If foods have been in contact with flood waters, use this chart to determine their safety.

 “Flooded’’ Foods